amit-premi/BlogFeed/README.md

 # BlogFeed
+A sample application which demonstrate the usage of Android Architecture components: LiveData, ViewModel & Data Binding.
-BlogFeed repository is meant for a sample application, which displays the Blog feed available at an exposed endpoint.
+Application uses a sample BlogFeed exposed API endpoint.